Course at EMBL-EBI

 Catering

-The course includes catering as detailed on the programme tab.
+The course includes catering as detailed on the programme tab, including breakfast.
 Successful applicants will be asked for any dietary requirements and allergies upon registration.

 Course materials